EOSIO/eos/lstests/doc/README.md

     e.g. "--delete-all-blocks"
     No default value.
 dont_newacco : bool
-    Do not create accounts in launch.
+    Do not create accounts after launch.
     Default is False (will create producer accounts). dont_setprod : bool
-    Do not set producers in launch.
+    Do not set producers after launch.
     Default is False (will set producers). http_retry : int
     Max number of retries in HTTP connection.